 What are you chances for admission to Oklahoma City University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Oklahoma City University 1L section size is 33% larger than law schools in Oklahoma and 3% larger than all Private law schools.
+Oklahoma City University 1L section size is 30% larger than law schools in Oklahoma and equal to all Private law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Oklahoma City University class of 2012 had an employment rate of 79% with 1% pursuing an additional degree.